gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 in FTC,  `REV Smart Servo <http://www.revrobotics.com/rev-41-1097/>`_ or `goBILDA Dual Mode Servo <https://www.gobilda.com/2000-series-dual-mode-servo-25-2/>`_.
 However, sometimes these servos are not enough.
 To choose the right servo in these cases, you need to know more about servos.
-They vary widely in price, performance and value.
-Picking the right servo for your application is a question that’s almost impossible to give a blanket answer for.

 Here are some of servo features you need to pay attention to when selecting